Dance Arts Academy

 The dance program offers all genres of dance but specializes in Ballet, Modern, Contemporary, and Folklórico.
-The school has been in existence for over 50 years and has dance from its beginning.
+The school has been in existence for over 50 years and has had a dance program from its beginning.
 Our dance program is run by Susan Savarese and Koreyci Santiago.
-Mrs. Savarese has been with the School for 21 years and Mrs. Santiago has been at Greiner for 6 years.
+Mrs. Savarese has been with the school for 21 years and Mrs. Santiago has been at Greiner for 6 years.

 Our students take dance every day for 80 minutes and are given an opportunity to perform at our Winter and Spring Dance Concerts.

 At the end of the 6th-grade year, students are encouraged to audition for one of our Dance Companies: Greiner Dance Company I - Concentrates on ballet, lyrical techniques, but also performs other genres.
 Or, Greiner Ballet Folklórico Dance Company- Focuses on traditional regional dances, but also performs other genres.

 We welcome any DISD student with a love for the Performing and Visual Arts to apply and audition Greiner for the 2022-2023 school year.
 We look forward to accepting more talented students for the next school year.